About the K12 Program

 KL2 Scholar Curriculum

-KL2 Scholar Seminar Series
+K12 Scholar Seminar Series

-This monthly seminar series covers a range of topics that go beyond the specific scientific needs of scholars including:
+This monthly seminar series covers a range of topics that go beyond the specific scientific needs of scholars, including:

 • Grantsmanship skills including financial grants management and finding funding opportunities